 - generally, the dissemination of knowledge and the promotion of scholarship.

 5. Ways in which functions affect members of the public

 The principal effect of the University's operations on members of the public arises from the University's consideration of applications for admission to the University's courses, the education of graduates, and the advancement of knowledge through scholarship and research and the application of these for the benefit of the community.

 The composition of the Council, as prescribed by the University Act, allows for a majority of its membership to be persons external to the University and appointed by the Council for their commitment to education and, in particular, higher education.
 There are other committees in the University which provide for external members.
 Students of the University can participate in its operation through involvement in a range of committees and decision-making structures at all levels of the University, including Council.

 7. Documents usually held by the University

-The University holds a variety of documents , in a range of formats, that with deal with the development, provision and delivery of courses, conduct of research, related administrative issues and matters relating to the management of its physical, financial and human resources.
-Such a documents may have been created in, or received by, the University.
+The University holds a variety of documents , in a range of formats, that deal with the development, provision and delivery of courses, conduct of research, related administrative issues and matters relating to the management of its physical, financial and human resources.
+Such documents may have been created in, or received by, the University.
 This includes a document in the possession, or under the control of, an officer of the University in that person's capacity as an employee of the University.
 Documents held in the University include: